nogalpaulina/hrs-portlets/README.md

 + Configures the href of the "Unclassified Leave Report" link.
 + If not set, this link will still appear but will be broken.

+## JSON resource URLs

+(Not a comprehensive listing.)

+### Manager Links

++ `managerListOfLinks` : JSON suitable for driving a `list-of-links` widget representing links appropriate to the employee's roles for approving others' time and absences.

+### Roles

++ `rolesAsListOfLinks` : JSON suitable for driving a `list-of-links` widget representing the user's HRS roles.
+Useful for troubleshooting.

+### Urls

++ `hrsUrlsAsListOfLinks` : JSON suitable for driving a `list-of-links` widget representing the HRS URLs.
+Useful for troubleshooting.

 ## Local Setup Instructions

 Several property files need to be configured for your local environment before the Portlet will run in your local uPortal server.